mirellesv/Banking-System/README.md

 # Banking-System
- Final assignment that I made with a colleague of the OOP course.
+ This was my final project for my Object-Oriented Programming taken at the Bambuí Campus of Instituto Federal of Minas Gerais.
+I made it with a colleague.
 It emulates the operation of a banking system.